 Should I cut my dog's coat in winter?

 Many people believe that giving their dog a haircut during the cooler months will leave them unprotected from cold weather.
 However, it’s important to remember that most dogs spend the majority of their time snuggled up inside a centrally heated home.
 Therefore, they don’t need to rely on a thick coat to keep them warm and can enjoy the benefits of a regular trim to keep their fur in check.
 If you’re concerned on particularly cold walks, invest in an insulated dog coat to keep them warm.

 Dogs often love nothing more than a wet, muddy walk, which can wreak havoc on their coat.
-While you should avoid bathing your dog too often (this can dry out their skin and cause issues), baths are sometimes necessary to clean them up and prevent smells.
+While you should avoid bathing your dog too often (this can dry out their skin and cause issues), baths are sometimes necessary to clean them up and prevent them smelling.
 Use dog-friendly shampoo to remove any build-up, paying particular attention to their armpits, toes and groin area – ask your vet for their professional dog-grooming tips.
 Make sure they’re completely dry before letting them outside; a wet dog is much more susceptible to hypothermia, particularly small breeds.

 Checking your dog’s paws during winter also gives you a chance to check for any bits of gravel or stone that may have become lodged between their toes which, if left unchecked, can cause severe pain and infection.